worktheclock/replit.github.io/tutorials/10-productivity-hacks.md

 If you want to keep hacking on the PyGame project using your new keyboard prowess, you can continue from where we left off below.

-<iframe height="400px" width="100%" src="https://repl.it/@GarethDwyer1/cwr-10-productivity?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://replit.com/@GarethDwyer1/cwr-10-productivity?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## Where next?

-You've reached the end of this collection of tutorials that teach you the ins and outs of Repl.it, and you should be able to build any project that you can imagine now.
+You've reached the end of this collection of tutorials that teach you the ins and outs of Replit, and you should be able to build any project that you can imagine now.

-If you're stuck for ideas, continue on to [Part 3](https://www.codewithrepl.it/#part-3) where we'll walk you through eight practical projects, focusing more on coding concepts than Repl.it features.
+If you're stuck for ideas, continue on to [Part 3](https://www.codewithrepl.it/#part-3) where we'll walk you through eight practical projects, focusing more on coding concepts than Replit features.